 Step 1: Drawing the Scenario & Planning

 As a first step of creating a storyboard for a project you may have, you need to set a background story or a scenario.
-In the
+In the page, you can take a look at an example of a sample scenario and how the foundation was laid out before moving onto planning further and creating the Storyboard.

-page, you can further start planning your course of actions.
+In the page, you can further start planning your course of actions.
 By figuring out new discoveries, actions, reflections, and conclusions based on your planning, you can make a final decision on the potential options you may have.

 In a storyboard, you have complete control over how you may want to adjust things, so feel free to move objects, pictures, and text around by dragging the three dots around the canvas.